mxcl/PromiseKit/Documentation/Troubleshooting.md

 Specify the return type for the closure.
 DON’T return `AnyPromise` (unless you wanted to).

+### Generic parameter T could not be inferred

+Specify the return type for any closures that don’t have return types, or fully specify any `Promise { fulfill, reject in` instantiations (eg. `Promise<Void> { fulfill, reject in`).

 ### Ambiguous *bar*

 Specify the return type for the closure.